 - What do consumers who shop for high ticket consumer items do?

 - They research and due their due diligence

-- The first step in the home buying process is to consult with a mortgage loan officer and get pre-approved.
+- The first step in the home buying process is to consult with a mortgage loan officer and get pre-approved

-- Not lenders have the same mortgage lending requirements.
+- Not lenders have the same mortgage lending requirements

-- Most mortgage lenders have lender overlays.
+- Most mortgage lenders have lender overlays

-- First Time Home Buyer With Bad Credit may want to ask the loan officer they consult with what type of lender overlays they have.
+- First Time Home Buyer With Bad Credit may want to ask the loan officer they consult with what type of lender overlays they have

-- Documents Required to process mortgage include information such as tax returns, W2s, bank statements, pay check stubs, and dozens of other items pertaining to credit and financial history need to be provided.
+- Documents Required to process mortgage include information such as tax returns, W2s, bank statements, paycheck stubs, and dozens of other items pertaining to credit and financial history need to be provided

-- For a first time home buyer, it can be overwhelming, confusing, and scary.
+- For a first time home buyer, it can be overwhelming, confusing, and scary

-- One first time home buyer who recently closed on his first home told me that the home buying process for him seemed like going through an IRS audit.
+- One first time home buyer who recently closed on his first home told me that the home buying process for him seemed like going through an IRS audit

-- It is really not all that bad.
-Your real estate broker and your mortgage broker will help a first time home buyer go through this process.
+- Real estate broker and your mortgage broker will help a first time home buyer go through this process

-- Everyone works as a team to get to the closing.
+- Everyone works as a team to get to the closing

 How Can I Qualify For Mortgage As A First Time Home Buyer With Bad Credit

-- This is because of the low down payment requirements and the lenient credit criteria required to qualify.
+- This is because of the low down payment requirements and the lenient credit criteria required to qualify

-- This amount needs to be paid every year on a monthly basis along with the mortgage payment.
+- This amount needs to be paid every year on a monthly basis along with the mortgage payment

 Mortgage Rates For First Time Home Buyer With Bad Credit

-- First time home buyers can put 3% down payment on Conventional Loans.
+- First time home buyers can put 3% down payment on Conventional Loans

-- A home buyer needs to put down a minimum of 5% down on Conventional Loans.
+- A home buyer needs to put down a minimum of 5% down on Conventional Loans

-- Private mortgage insurance premium on conventional loans depends on the borrowers credit scores, credit profile, type of property, and other factors and is not a set amount like FHA Loans.
+- Private mortgage insurance premium on conventional loans depends on the borrowers’ credit scores, credit profile, type of property, and other factors and is not a set amount like FHA Loans

 VA Loans for First Time Home Buyers